Naromurar: Migration From Pandarak

 In Magadhi speaking people nikauni word is used for cultivation, the process of weeding the unwanted herbages from crops is known as Nikauni.
-Some of them who survived migrated to Apsarh or Aanti village now in Nawada district Bihar, later a group of people from Apsarh migrated to Kochgaon village and some of them to Naromurar in order to protect their lives.
+Some of them who survived migrated to Apsarh or Aanti village now in Nawada district Bihar, later a group of people from Apsarh migrated to Kochgaon village and some of them to Naromurar to protect their lives.

-It is believed that in the year of 1352 AD two brothers namely Naro Singh and Murar Singh along with their families were the first immigrants to come that place which later flourished and developed and came to be known as Naromurar after their names.
+It is believed that in the year 1352 AD two brothers namely Naro Singh and Murar Singh along with their families were the first immigrants to come to that place which later flourished and developed and came to be known as Naromurar after their names.

 History of Temples

 Literally the word Nar means water and Murar means lord Krishna who appeared as the 8th avatara of lord Vishnu in Dvapara Yuga as mentioned in Garuda purana, that is the word Naromurar means the house of lord Vishnu - Kshirsagar.

-Naromurar is a village with the diversities of Hindu sub castes, belief and worship is common amongst the villagers with a sincere love for one another.
+Naromurar is a village with the diversities of Hindu sub castes, belief and worship are common amongst the villagers with a sincere love for one another.